10 Reasons to Quit Your Job and Travel the World

 Does your Employer offer Sabbatical opportunities?

-10 Reasons to Travel the World on your Sabbatical
+10 Reasons to Drop Everything and Travel the World

 1. Escape the economic doom and gloom: Tired of all the constant talk about redundancies, economic decline, faltering markets and death of the high street?
 Well, get yourself off to a place where that kind of language simply doesn't exist and enjoy your sabbatical.